pascals-ager/spark-deets-service/readme.md

 How to build and submit the spark fat jar using sbt:
 ----------------------------------------------------
 1. Go to root of the project
-2. sbt clean && sbt test &&sbt compile && sbt assembly
+2. sbt clean && sbt test && sbt assembly (will skip tests)
 3. sbt assembly generates the fat jar @ /target/scala-2.11/user-deet-service.jar
 4. For submitting the above jar to the previously created spark cluster, one must have a local spark (2.3) client lib installation
 5. Say, @ /usr/local/spark/spark-2.3.3-bin-hadoop2.7